Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 502 trips per day across all routes, which translates to about 38 weekly trips per individual stop.
+The accessibility of transport is rated as excellent, with residents in Earlwood typically located just 149 meters from their nearest transport stop.
+On average, there are 502 trips per day across all routes, which equates to approximately 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport